-Musicians Corner presents September Sundown, a free outdoor concert series showcasing local Nashville artists, on Thursday evenings in September.
-This FREE, family-friendly event is open to the public with musical performances from 5-9pm and features a variety of food trucks, local artisans, and Kidsville activities.
+Musicians Corner presents September Sundown, a free outdoor concert series showcasing local Nashville artists.
+The series will take place each Thursday and Friday evening in September, with a special three-day weekend taking place September 13-18 in conjunction with AMERICANAFEST.
+This FREE, family-friendly event is open to the public with musical performances and features a variety of food trucks, local artisans, and Kidsville activities.

 Tin Pan South is the world's largest songwriter festival.
-Hundreds of songwriters and acts perform shows in 9 different Music City venues over the course of 5 days.
 Dedicated to songs and those that write them, Tin Pan South is an annual event in Music City where fans get a unique, up-close-and-personal experience with the music they love.
 The music is spread out across the city with showcases each night at various venues.